Biju Babu

-Biju Babu is a 2019 Indian Odia-language political action film written and directed by Vishal Mourya and Devi Prasad Lenka and produced by Nila Madhab Panda.
+Biju Babu is a 2019 Indian Odia-language political action film written and directed by Debi Prasad Lenka and Vishal Mourya and produced by Nila Madhab Panda.
 It stars Anubhav Mohanty in the lead role.
 It is the first Odia film produced by Panda.

 Mourya claimed it to be the most expensive Odia film at the time.
 Its first motion poster was released on International Mother Tongue Day.
 It was released on Odisha Day on 29 March 2019.

 It is not a biopic of Biju Patnaik (the former Chief Minister of Odisha) as was widely rumored.

 Plot

 Anubhav Mohanty fights with fake news and is inspired by Biju Pattanaik.